Skip to main content

 • Protection against dismissal

-Protection under Dutch law - against dismissal
+Protection under Dutch law against dismissal

 Protection against dismissal under Dutch law

-Dismissal is a term used to describe the end of an employment contract between an employer and employee.
+Dismissal (ontslag) is a term used to describe the end of an employment contract between an employer and employee.
 It can also be referred to as a layoff, termination, firing or discharge.
-Dismissal occurs when an employer takes action to end the working relationship with their employee for certain reasons that are outlined in Dutch Employment Law.
-An employee may be dismissed due to reorganizational purposes, performance issues or other circumstances stipulated by law.
+Dismissal occurs when an employer takes action to end the working relationship with their employee for certain reasons that are outlined in Dutch employment law.
+This must be carried out in accordance with the rules governing termination of an employment contract.

-When dismissal has occurred, both parties must comply with specific procedures related to ending the employment contract under Dutch Employment Law.
-It is important to understand that dismissals are not always final and there are various legal avenues available for employees who feel they have been wrongfully terminated from their role.
+An employee may be dismissed due to reorganisation, performance issues or other circumstances stipulated by law.
+When dismissal has occurred, both parties must comply with specific procedures related to ending the employment contract.
+Dismissals are not always final and there are various legal avenues available for employees who feel they have been wrongfully terminated.

 What are the types of dismissal under Dutch law?

-Employer's obligations when dismissing an employee under Dutch employment law
+Employer obligations when dismissing an employee under Dutch employment law

-Employees who believe they were wrongfully dismissed can pursue justice through the courts or other avenues provided under Dutch law, thereby protecting their rights against unfair treatment at work.
+Without fulfilling these obligations correctly, employers may face significant financial consequences if found guilty of illegal practices related to dismissal procedures.
+Employees who believe they were wrongfully dismissed can pursue justice through the courts or other avenues provided under Dutch law.

 Employee rights under Dutch law regarding dismissal